Rustam-Z/big-data/Big Data/big_data.md

 - **Note!** Every slave node keeps sending a heart beat signal to the name node once every 3 seconds to state that they are alive.
 What happens is when the data node goes down?

 **Extra Notes**
+- In *Hadoop 1.x* if a NameNode, which is a master in the cluster, goes down, the whole cluster will be not available.
+- In *Hadoop 2.0*, the HDFS High Availability feature addresses the above problem by providing an option to run two NameNodes in the same cluster in an Active/Passive configuration with a hot standby.
+This allows fast Failover to a new NameNode for any machine crashes or administrator-initiated fail-over for any planned maintenance activities.
 - [Are Secondary NameNode and Standby node mean the same thing?](https://community.cloudera.com/t5/Support-Questions/Are-Secondary-NameNode-and-Standby-node-mean-the-same-thing/td-p/221582)
 There are two different concepts.
 HDFS can be deployed in two modes.
 1) Without HA 2) With HA.
 In without HA mode, HDFS will have Namenode and Secondary Namenode.
 Here, secondary namenode periodically take snapshot of namenode and keep the metadata (fsimage) and audit logs up to date.
 So in case of Namenode failure, Secondary Namenode will have copy of latest namenode activity and prevent data loss.